banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-roadmap.md

 ### Merge Criteria:

-**The criteria for merging the refactoring branch back to the main branch has moved from a time-based approach to a test-completion-based approach.** The detailed merge criteria, including core test requirements and approval process, are documented in [Refactoring Merge Criteria](./refactoring-merge-criteria.md).
+**The criteria for merging the `refactoring/2025-typescript` branch back to the `main` branch has moved from a time-based approach to a test-completion-based approach.** The detailed merge criteria, including core test requirements and approval process, are documented in [Refactoring Merge Criteria](./refactoring-merge-criteria.md).

+> **Note:** The `refactoring/2025-typescript` branch is the current active development branch for the TypeScript refactoring effort, superseding the earlier `refactoring/2025` branch.
+All testing and merge criteria apply specifically to the `refactoring/2025-typescript` branch.

 ### Testing Timeline: